Albuquerque Dog Bite Attorney

 - Causing physical harm to the dog

-Unlike other states, New Mexico holds dog owners liable for bites even if their animal appeared friendly in the past.
+Unlike other states, New Mexico holds dog owners potentially liable for bites even if their animal appeared friendly in the past.
 In Albuquerque, local code requires owners to restrain their dogs in public and keep yards secured.
 If a dog gets out and attacks, these ordinances may strengthen a victim's claim under state law.
-These legal differences mean victims here have a clearer path to recovering compensation for injuries and related costs.
+These legal differences mean victims here may have a clearer path to recovering compensation for injuries and related costs.

 What to Do After a Dog Bite in Albuquerque

-Compensation & Damages Available for Dog Bite Victims
+Compensation & Damages Available for Dog Bite Victims in Albuquerque

-Dog bite victims in Albuquerque may recover compensation for several types of losses.
-Recovery can include payment for medical expenses, lost wages, pain and suffering, and sometimes future care such as rehabilitation or counseling.
+In some cases, future care such as rehabilitation or counseling may be available.
 Bites that leave permanent injuries or scars often require ongoing treatment, adding to emotional and financial burdens, which courts may consider when determining damages.

 FAQs